 Whatever your playlist and whoever inspired it, join Gideon and friends including Suzi Quatro and ‘Cockney Rebel’ Steve Harley as they celebrate the incredible power of music and memory to heal.

-Gideon will be joined by Dr Victoria Williamson.
+Gideon is joined by Dr Victoria Williamson.
 Victoria is an independent authority, scholar and consultant on the psychology of music; how music is processed by the brain; and the ways in which music impacts on our minds and behaviours.

 If you’re struggling with grief or need support, you can find free bereavement resources, and a list of organisations that can help, on http://mariecurie.org.uk/bereavement-resources .
 You can also call the Marie Curie Support Line on 0800 090 2309* for ongoing support from a trained bereavement volunteer.